 The fit is pretty bad even if you do put them in the correct place.
 Plus the original hardware from RallyArmor is junk in another way; it rusts to the point of effectively welding the bolt to the clip-on nut.
 I found this out the hard way.
 Anti-sieze compound highly recommended!

 I just saved my rear rim from a nasty curb scratch because of those flaps!
 I was being rather inattentive during parallel parking.
 SCRAPE!
-OMG, I just killed my rim! (takes a look, flap touching curb) Lucky!!
+OMG, I just killed my rim! (takes a look, flap touching curb) Lucky!!:D

 The fit is pretty bad even if you do put them in the correct place.
 Plus the original hardware from RallyArmor is junk in another way; it rusts to the point of effectively welding the bolt to the clip-on nut.
 I found this out the hard way.
 Anti-sieze compound highly recommended!